Southern corn leaf blight: Symptoms

 Symptoms vary depending on which race is present.
 The telltale symptom of SCLB is the presence of leaf lesions.

 Lesions when Race O is present are tan in color with buff to brown borders.
 They begin as small, diamond-shaped lesions and elongate within the veins to become larger and rectangular.
 Race O's lesions remain within the leaves of the maize plant.
 Lesion size ranges from 2 to 6 millimeters wide and 3 to 22 millimeters long.

 Lesions caused by Race T are tan with yellow-green or chlorotic halos.
 Later on, lesions have red to dark brown borders and can spread to all other above-ground parts of the plant including the stem, sheath, and ear.
 The shape of lesions are elliptical or spindle and can be larger than lesions caused by Race O, at 6 to 12 millimeters wide by 6 to 27 millimeters long.
 Race T infection causes seedlings to wilt, and they die within three or four weeks.

 Lesions caused by Race C are necrotic and have been found to be about 5 millimeters long.
 They also tend to cause wilt.

 To conclude, B. maydis can infect the leaf, sheaths, ear husks, ears, cobs, shanks, and stalks.
 If infection of the shank occurs early enough the ear may be killed prematurely which causes the ear to drop.
 SCLB affected kernels will be covered in a felty, black mold, which may cause cob rot.
-Ear rot is more extensive with Race T on corn of cms-T cytoplasm.
+Ear rot is more extensive with Race T on T-cms corn.
 Seedlings that become infected may wilt and die within a view weeks of the planting date.